 To get it as right as my mama did, you’ve got to cook Divinity to exactly 255 degrees, but you’ve also got to have some candy sense about you—a knack and a feel for the process.
 Mama was the only one in our family who had that sense.
 My Aunt Trina tried to make it.
 Grandma tried to make it.
 But Aunt Peggy didn’t even bother to try ‘cause she never was into makin’ sweets.
-Everyone either gave up tryin’ or never tried in the first place, but I truly can make it, and it can be delicious, but it still don’t look like Mama’s.
+Everyone either gave up tryin’ or never tried in the first place, but I truly can make it, and it can be delicious.
+It still doesn’t look like Mama’s though.
 Hers was total perfection.

 I’ll be the first to admit that making Divinity is no easy task.
 For one, those candy thermometers are just impossible to read.
 Nothing but a sugar ant could read those teeny, tiny numbers in order to make sure the temperature hits 255 degrees and not a touch higher.
-So if attempting to make Divinity is too much pumpkin for a nickel, y’all need to try my quick and easy 7-minute frosting.
-You cook it in a double boiler and beat it the whole time with an electric mixer until it’s light and fluffy—but 7 minutes is truly the magic number to this heavenly Divinity-like icing that makes the perfect topping to a lemon or coconut cake.
-You about can’t screw this one up; that is, unless you make it on a rainy day (no kidding).
-So when the skies are clear, crisp and full of festivities, channel the angels and every bit of goodwill you’ve saved and try your hand at Divinity.
-And if you’re running a little low on luck, opt for the icing.
+So when the skies are clear, crisp and full of festivities, channel the angels and every bit of goodwill you’ve saved, and try your hand at Divinity.

 In a heavy saucepan over medium heat, stir together the sugar, corn syrup, and water.
 Stir only until sugar has dissolved.
 Do not stir after this point.
 Cook syrup mixture until it reaches 255 degrees on a candy thermometer, bringing it to a hard ball stage.